EMDK/xamarin-docs/edge/source/guide/component/install.md

 	![img](images/component/login.png)
 	![img](images/component/login-complete.png)

 5. Choose `Add to Project` in the `EMDK For Xamarin` item of the `Installed on this machine` section.
-Be sure to pay attention to the version number you are installing, you may have multiple versions of the component installed.
+Be sure to pay attention to the version number you are adding, you may have multiple versions of the component installed.
 See the section below for instructions how to remove components.

 	![img](images/component/add.jpg)

-6. The project is now installed and listed in the projects `Component` folder.
+6. The EMDK Component is now installed and listed in the projects `Component` folder.

 	![img](images/component/installed.png)

 7. Clicking on the `Details` link in the projects `Edit Components` page will give you access to more details about the component, like version information, documentation and samples.
+Check the [Samples Guide](../guide/sample/about) for instructions to access more sample projects.

 	![img](images/component/details.jpg)

 The component and EMDK for Xamarin APIs are now accessible in your application.
-You must complete other steps to configure your project in order to use the API's.
+To understand how to use the APIs, view source of one of our [sample projects](../guide/sample/about) or [follow a tutorial](../guide/tutorial/index).

 ## Removing from Android Projects
 You can disable the EMDK for Xamarin component from a project, however please note that this does not permanently remove the component from the project cache or system.
 If you wish to permanently remove the component, please follow these instructions and the complete the steps in the `Uninstalling` section